The Black Butte Copper Project is a 21st century mining operation—the first of its kind in the Treasure State's history.

 The Black Butte Copper Project began with Montana landowners and local leadership.

 Sandfire Vice President, Jerry Zieg, was born and raised in White Sulphur Springs and grew up on the Smith River.
 In 1985, after earning his masters in geology from the University of Montana, Jerry and his exploration team discovered the Johnny Lee deposit.
 This remarkable site would later become the Black Butte Copper Project.
 Many people don’t realize that Sandfire Resources America was formed when the ranchers who own this land reached out to Jerry.
 After they were approached by more than 15 companies hoping to lease the site, they realized that local leadership was key to creating a world class project that would be developed by the community and for the community.
-From there, Jerry assembled his “dream team” of staff and partners—combining Montana capabilities with global industry expertise.
+From there, Jerry assembled his “dream team” of staff and partners—combining Montana experience with global industry expertise.

 The big picture – Understanding the Black Butte Copper Project